Fédération Internationale de l'Automobile: Breakaway series (2000s)

+2007 Formula One espionage

 In 2007 and 2008 the FIA was criticised on two issues.
 The 2007 Formula One espionage controversy involved accusations against McLaren, who were accused of stealing technological secrets from Ferrari.
-Commenting on how the FIA handled the situation, Martin Brundle wrote a column in the Sunday Times titled "Witch-hunt threatens to spoil world title race" in which he accused the FIA of a witch-hunt against McLaren.
-The World Motor Sport Council responded by issuing a writ against the Sunday Times alleging libel.
+Commenting on how the FIA handled the situation, Martin Brundle wrote a column in The Sunday Times titled "Witch-hunt threatens to spoil world title race" in which he accused the FIA of a witch-hunt against McLaren.
+The World Motor Sport Council responded by issuing a writ against The Sunday Times alleging libel.
 Brundle responded by saying "I have earned the right to have an opinion", and suggested the writ was a "warning sign to other journalists".

+FIA–FOTA war (2000s—2010s)

+The FIA–FOTA dispute was a series of clashes between the FIA and the now defunct Formula One Teams Association (FOTA) over proposed changes to the rules and regulations for the 2010 Formula One season.
+The debate began over the introduction of a budget cap and escalated until the eve of the 2009 British Grand Prix with the FOTA teams announcing their intention to form their own rival breakaway series.
+The FIA in response began an entry process for new teams.
+From that point onwards, the dispute was negotiated to the point at which a new Concorde Agreement was signed in August 2009, with the budget cap replaced by a series of cost-cutting measures.